Welcome

 Q: "What if my dad is getting old?"

-A: If you are an adult with an aging parent who has not yet set up a trust, you need to get active.
+A: If you are an adult with an aging parent who has not yet set up a trust, you may need to get active.
 We understand why people put it off.
+We know that none of this is pleasant.
 But several times every year an adult child will bring in an aging parent to set up a living trust ... and ... it's too late.
-If the parent is suffering from Alzheimer's, we may have to decline because parents cannot set up a trust if they are not mentally capable.
+If the parent is suffering from Alzheimer's, we will decline because parents cannot set up a trust if they are not mentally capable.
 Don't wait.

 Q: "I'm young ... why should I have a living trust?"

-A: Many young families with young children care enough to make sure that not only will the property be taken care of but also their children will be taken care of.
-Actually, young families with young children are a special risk category because if something bad happens to the parents, the young children are left in an especially difficult situation.
+A: Actually, young families with young children are a special risk category because if something bad happens to the parents, the young children are left in an especially difficult situation.
 We understand that none of this is pleasant, but it is important to think about it.

 Q: "My mom is in the hospital and it doesn't look good ..."